 I have decided to start sharing my full posts that I have done over at Real Housemoms with you here.
 This post first appeared over at Real Housemoms where I’m a contributor, under the title of Key Lime Tart in February.
 Today I have changed it slightly as this would be wonderful to serve now too, Summer Key Lime Tart.
-Actually anytime of the year is perfect for this tart.
-In the dead of winter it brings your senses alive again.
+Actually anytime of the year is perfect for this tart, think Mother’s Day as I know any mom would love this.
+It is perfect this time of year to bring your senses alive again.
 In the summer you can enjoy it with fresh berries from the farmers market.
 Furthermore, key limes are more readily available year round than ever before but their peak season is June to August.

 The wonderful graham crust that Ken made for this tart, he is the pie guy in this household, makes this tart even more special.
 He added in a bit of almond flour to the graham crackers and it just upped the flavor profile on this crust to a new level.
 We will be doing this from now on.

 See how lovely that tarts looks, plus, the flavor is out of this world fantastic!!
 If you are a key lime pie fan, consequently you are going to love this tart even more.
 It really seems like the perfect dessert for anytime of the year.
 I know it would be appreciated at almost any function.
 I can see this gorgeous green and red tart on the table at Christmas time too.

 - 1½ cups graham cracker crumbs